 Selection and description of data set

 Quarter-day observations were included in this study when the bacteriological status of a quarter on a given day could be determined as previously described.
+A quarter-day observation was included if: 1) a subclinical IMI due to any of the most frequently observed Staph. species (≥ 5 observed IMI) in pure culture, or was a culture negative quarter; 2) was collected from a cow ≤ 305 days in milk at time of observation; and 3) had an associated quarter-level SCC measurement.
 Any Staph. species associated with < 5 quarter observations of IMI did not meet our criteria for a frequently observed species and were excluded from further analysis.
-Quarters were then selected that: 1) had a subclinical IMI due to any frequently observed Staph. species (≥ 5 observed IMI) in pure culture, or was a culture negative quarter; 2) was collected from a cow ≤ 305 days in milk at time of observation; and 3) had an associated quarter-level somatic cell count measurement (Figure 1).
+(Figure 1).

 Statistical analysis